As of April 24, 2026

 [Broward County Judicial Complex 500-Car Enabling Work (District 4)]

 Planned abatement work on all floors complete.
-Abatement of isolated unforeseen asbestos containing material on all floors is in progress and expected to be complete by late May 2026.
-Soft interior demolition on all floors of central and west buildings complete.
+Abatement of isolated unforeseen asbestos containing material on all floors is in progress and expected to be complete by late July 2026.
+However, the additional unforeseen asbestos containing material discovered (the week of April 6th, 2026) inside the buildings that will be demolished, may extend the time required for abatement.
+Soft interior demolition on all floors of central and west buildings is complete.
 Full interior demolition is approximately 90% complete.
-Structural demolition and fabrication of the East Wing west wall expected to be completed by Mid-2026.
-Demolition of the Central and West Wings will start early June 2026.
+Structural demolition and fabrication of the East Wing west wall is expected to be completed by the end of the year.
+Demolition of the Central and West Wings will start in early July 2026.

 2. Parking Garage next to Courthouse